kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

 ## Kubeflow installation

+**NOTE**: kfctl is currently available for Linux and macOS users only.
+If you are on windows then [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on windows can be used to install kfctl.

 Run the following commands to set up and deploy Kubeflow.

 1. Create user credentials.
 You only need to run this command once.